IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

   - spec.storageClass: rook-cephfs
   - spec.storageClassLargeBlock: rook-cephfs
   - spec.eventManager.version: 1.6.4.0
-  - spec.eventManager.clusterDomain: apps.clustername.*.*.com
+  - spec.eventManager.clusterDomain: REPLACE_IT
   - spec.eventManager.channel: v1.7
   - spec.eventManager.deploymentType: trial
   - spec.eventManager.namespace: noi

+NOTE:

-For `spec.dockerPassword`, it is the entitlement key that you can copy from [My IBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary).
+- For `spec.dockerPassword`, it is the entitlement key that you can copy from [My IBM Container Software Library](https://myibm.ibm.com/products-services/containerlibrary).
+- For `spec.eventManager.clusterDomain`, it is the domain name of the cluster where Event Manager is installed.
+Use fully qualified domain name (FQDN), e.g.: apps.clustername.abc.xyz.com.

 ### Install Using All-in-One Configuration